-In June 2014, the Company sold an aggregate of \$115.0 million principal amount of 4.875% Convertible Senior Notes due on June 1, 2020 (the "2020 Notes").
+In June 2014, the Company sold an aggregate of \$115.0 million principal amount of 4.875% Convertible Senior Notes due on June 1, 2020 (the "2020 Notes") of which \$113.0 million remain outstanding.
 Holders of the 2020 Notes may require us to repurchase for cash all or some of their notes upon the occurrence of a fundamental change (as defined in the 2020 Notes).
 Upon conversion, the 2020 Notes will be settled in shares of the Company's common stock.
-In July 2013, the Company sold an aggregate of \$100.0 million principal amount of 4.25% Convertible Senior Notes due on August 1, 2018 (the "2018 Notes").
+In July 2013, the Company sold an aggregate of \$100.0 million principal amount of 4.25% Convertible Senior Notes due on August 1, 2018 (the "2018 Notes") of which \$99.4 million remain outstanding.
 Holders of the 2018 Notes may require us to repurchase for cash all or some of their notes upon the occurrence of a fundamental change (as defined in the 2018 Notes).
-Upon conversion, the 2018 notes of the Company's common stock.
+Upon conversion, the 2018 Notes will be settled in shares of the Company's common stock.
 Restrictions on borrowings under or loss of the credit facility could have a material adverse effect on our financial condition including an adverse impact on our ability to pay the 2018 Notes and 2020 Notes when due.